gwenjo/FancyDayDesign/README.md

 The website focuses on the work of Fancy Day Design but also the simple products that are sold there.
 The website also features a blog where ideas and comments can be submitted.

+This website is for educational purposes only, so do not attempt to enter real credit card information when using the stripe functionality.
+For testing purposes you can use the data below:

+-   Stripe card number: 4242 4242 4242 4242
+-   Any card end date (in the future) you wish
+-   Anyy CVV number you wish

 Mockup!!
 <img src="readme-documents/mockup.jpg">